N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 ### Short academic-style abstract

 The project implements an Internet of Things monitoring system for collecting, storing, and visualizing environmental sensor data.
 An ESP32 controller reads temperature, humidity, light, sound, and air-quality-related values and publishes telemetry to an MQTT broker.
 A backend ingestion service subscribes to the telemetry topic, validates and stores incoming data in PostgreSQL, and a REST API exposes user, device, reading, audit, and health-management functionality.
-A React web dashboard and an Android client provide monitoring, device claiming, administration, and historical analysis features.
+A React web application and an Android client provide monitoring, device claiming, administration, audit inspection, and historical analysis features.
 The system follows a modular monorepo structure and uses shared TypeScript models to keep the backend and frontend synchronized.

 ## 2. Problem Statement